 - and be assigned to you specific blog.

-(Please note: for security reasons your computer must be within the university's network to do that.
-If it isn't, you can still log in using either VPN or a remote desktop connection.
+(For security reasons your computer must be within the university' network to log in.
+If it isn't, you can still log in using either a VPN or a remote desktop connection.

-- the university mail addresses or account names of the authors that are to be assigned.
+- The university mail addresses or account names of the authors to be assigned

 Creating the structure of a new project